NLeSC/guide/CONTRIBUTING.md

 The main goal: having information available about research software engineering best practices for our colleagues, collaborators and other interested people.
 It can be information that you can give a colleague starting in some area, for instance, a new language or a new technology.

-80% of this goal will be met by the Turing Way.
+80% of this goal will be met by [the Turing Way](https://the-turing-way.netlify.app/).
 For everything else: we have the Guide.

 We focus on eScience Center-specific best practices.
 These can be generic and complete or specific and highly curated.
 It depends!
+For instance, eScience specific content (e.g. we prefer `git` over `svn`) should be in the Guide, while content of interest to a general audience (e.g. it is good practice to use a version control system) should go in The Turing Way.
 When in doubt, discuss your doubts in an issue.

 A few things are excluded: